We often think of Hanukkah with latkes and dreidels, but this holiday of lights represents a significant day in the history of Judaism.

 Despite the strength of the opposing army, Judas Maccabee and his brothers led a successful rebellion that drove the Syrians out of Israel.
-The Hebrew people then reclaimed the land and made cleansing the temple a top priority.
+The Hebrew people then reclaimed the land from Antiochus and prioritized cleansing the temple.

-So even though Hanukkah is prominently celebrated as a Festival of Lights, it also marks a time of political resilience in Israel's history.
+So even though Hanukkah is prominently celebrated as a Festival of Lights, this Jewish holiday also marks a time of political resilience in Israel's history.

 The menorah has served as a lampstand for people in the Hebrew faith since the days of Moses.
 Traditionally, it only has six side branches, and a larger one in the middle.
 These represented the seven days of creation and served as a symbol for the Jewish people.
 So the Maccabees would have been using one as they began cleansing the temple.